Making The Case for Synthetic Behavioral Data

 As it turns out, these two obstacles are reinforcing each other.
 Without safe data sharing, you can’t champion data literacy.
 Without data literacy, you won’t see a growing demand for behavioral data.
 Synthetic data to the rescue!

 However, not all synthetic data is created equal: There are solutions for hand-crafted, rule-based, and model-based synthetic data on the market.
 All come with a relatively similar value proposition, but all are rather simplistic and by far not as rich and diverse as actual behavioral datasets.
 But it’s the deep learning revolution that now also leads to breakthrough advances in the field of synthetic data.
 In particular, generative deep neural networks.
-The kind of networks that we’ve built into Mostly GENERATE and that allow us to bring the world’s most advanced synthetic data platform for structured, behavioral data assets to our customers in finance, insurance, and other industries.
+The kind of networks that we’ve built into MOSTLY AI’s synthetic data platform and that allow us to bring the world’s most advanced synthetic data platform for structured, behavioral data assets to our customers in finance, insurance, and other industries.
 With AI-generated synthetic data, they are able to serve use cases that go far beyond mere testing and development.
 Its accuracy and reliability make it the sought-after fuel for their next-generation AI initiatives in our era of privacy.

 So, let’s turn towards a first case study with behavioral data, that provides an initial glimpse into the power of our synthetic data platform for sequential data.